dojot/docs/source/internal-communication.rst

 Kafka-WS
 --------

-*Kafka WS* service allows users to retrieve conditional and/or partial real time data from a given dojot topic in a Kafka cluster.
+*The Kafka WS* service allows users to retrieve conditional and/or partial real time data from a given dojot topic in a Kafka cluster.
 It works with pure websocket connections, so you can create websocket clients in any language you want as long as they support RFC 6455.